microsoft/typespec/.chronus/changes/deprecate-get-asset-emitter-2024-5-4-16-38-47.md

   - "@typespec/openapi3"
 ---

-Fix issue that could result in invalid document generation when runnning `tsp compile` from another directory
+Fix issue that could result in invalid document generation when running `tsp compile` from another directory